Nstamour-art/XogotDocs/Documentation.docc/Manual/best_practices/data_preferences.md

 do not.
 An overview of their operational details is as follows:

 - **Iterate:** Fast.

-Op: Iterate over the map's internal vector of hashes.
-Return each key.
-Afterwards, users then use the key to jump to and return the desired value.

   - Op: Iterate over the map's internal vector of hashes.
 Return each key.
     Afterwards, users then use the key to jump to and return the desired value.

 - **Insert, Erase, Move:** Fastest.

-Op: Hash the given key.
-Do 1 addition operation to look up the appropriate value (array start + offset).
-Move is two of these (one insert, one erase).
-The map must do some maintenance to preserve its capabilities:

-update ordered List of records. determine if table density mandates a need to expand table capacity.

-The Dictionary remembers in what order users inserted its keys.
-This enables it to execute reliable iterations.

   - Op: Hash the given key.
 Do 1 addition operation to look up the appropriate value (array start + offset).
 Move is two of these (one insert, one erase).
 The map must do some maintenance to preserve its capabilities:

-update ordered List of records. determine if table density mandates a need to expand table capacity.

-- update ordered List of records.
+    - update ordered list of records.
     - determine if table density mandates a need to expand table capacity.
   - The Dictionary remembers in what order users inserted its keys.
 This enables it to execute reliable iterations.

 - **Get, Set:** Fastest.
 Same as a lookup by key.

-Op: Same as insert/erase/move.

   - Op: Same as insert/erase/move.

 - **Find:** Slowest.
 Identifies the key of a value.

-Op: Must iterate through records and compare the value until a match is found.
-Note that Godot does not provide this feature out-of-the-box (because they aren't meant for this task).

-- Op: Must iterate through records and compare the value until a match is found.

-- Note that Godot does not provide this feature out-of-the-box (because they aren't meant for this task).

-- Op: Iterate over the map's internal vector of hashes.
-Return each key.
-Afterwards, users then use the key to jump to and return the desired value.

-- Op: Hash the given key.
-Do 1 addition operation to look up the appropriate value (array start + offset).
-Move is two of these (one insert, one erase).
-The map must do some maintenance to preserve its capabilities:

-update ordered List of records. determine if table density mandates a need to expand table capacity.

-- update ordered List of records.

-- determine if table density mandates a need to expand table capacity.

-- The Dictionary remembers in what order users inserted its keys.
-This enables it to execute reliable iterations.

-- update ordered List of records.

-- determine if table density mandates a need to expand table capacity.

-- Op: Same as insert/erase/move.

   - Op: Must iterate through records and compare the value until a match is found.
   - Note that Godot does not provide this feature out-of-the-box (because they aren't meant for this task).

 Godot implements Objects as stupid, but dynamic containers of data content.
 Objects query data sources when posed questions.
 For example, to answer